 In a FortiNAC Control Manager environment, each appliance has its own license key that works in combination with the license on the FortiNAC Control Manager.
 Licensed features, such as device profiler, integration suite, guest manager, and endpoint compliance, can be enabled for all managed appliances by including the feature in the license key for the FortiNAC Control Manager.
-To enable a licensed feature on a single appliance, the feature must be included in the license key for that appliance, but must not be included in the FortiNAC Control Manager license key.

 License counts are shared across all managed FortiNAC appliances, but the maximum number of licenses is controlled by the FortiNAC Control Manager.